ayushimahajan295/ayushimahajan295/README.md

 - 🔭 I’m currently working on Web Development Projects.
 - 🌱 I’m currently learning Svelte.
 - 👯 I’m looking to collaborate on any projects I have the skills to work on.
-- 🤔 I’m looking for help with anhy Internship roles.
+- 🤔 I’m looking for help with any Internship roles.
 - 💬 Ask me about anything and I would love to answer.
 - 📫 How to reach me: <br/>
 [GitHub](https://github.com/ayushimahajan295) </br>